 “Change in the way osteosarcoma is treated is an urgent requirement to make a difference for patients with this diagnosis.
 The effects we have seen in our laboratory experiments are very promising.
 It will now be important that these agents are rapidly tested in clinical trials to confirm their effectiveness in patients”, says Dr Sandra Strauss, University College London Hospital, London Sarcoma Services, who co-led the study.

 “Current guidelines on the use of PARP inhibitors are based on characteristics of tumours that are not seen in RB1-mutated osteosarcomas.
 Using RB1 mutation as a marker of sensitivity to these drugs could open up their use in a much wider range of cancers”, says Dr Zoumpoulidou, UCL Cancer Institute and lead investigator of the study.

 “Our findings raise the exciting prospect of a novel, next-generation therapy for a cancer where no progress has been made for more than 30 years”, concludes Professor Mittnacht.

-“This discovery from the team at UCL paves the way for more effective treatments for osteosarcoma, a devastating cancer that around 30 children are diagnosed with each year.
+“This discovery from the team at UCL paves the way for more effective treatments for osteosarcoma, a devastating cancer that around 35 children (aged 0-14) are diagnosed with each year.
 While great progress has been made in recent years for some childhood cancers, osteosarcoma is a long way behind in terms of new treatments and improvements in survival due to a lack of research investment.
 Current osteosarcoma treatment can sadly have life altering consequences.
-This new development will hopefully lead to improvements in survival rates and limit long term side effects”, says Christiana Ogunbote, Research Grants Manager, Children with Cancer UK
+This new development will hopefully lead to improvements in survival rates and limit long term side effects”, says Christiana Ogunbote, Head of Research, Children with Cancer UK

 This study received funding from Children with Cancer UK, Cancer Research UK and the Italian Association for Cancer Research.